notpatrickadams/UselessBot-Python/README.md

 ## Commands

-- !bee
+- /bee
   - Sends a really good drawing of a bee with random colors!
-- !pokemon
-  - Sends a random Pokemon in chat with types, flavor text, and the Dex number
-  - 1/128 chance that the image of the Pokemon will be in shiny form
 - The mention of the word "lamp"
   - Sends an image of a moth
     - Because moths love light sources
-- !magic7
+- /magic7
-  - Gives not very good or inconclusive advice
+  - Gives not very good advice
+- /idea
+  - Takes a good idea from itsthisforthat.com

 ## To-Do

-- Convert `!` commands to `/` commands with `discord-py-interactions`
-- Make Pokemon with different forms display better
-  - Currently it shows `name-form`
-  - Solution: Add field for form if form is anything other than the default form
+- Think of more useless things to add